Skip to content

 In this section, you'll learn how to integrate kluster.ai with LiteLLM.
 You'll configure your environment variables, specify a kluster.ai model, and make a simple request using LiteLLM's OpenAI-like interface.

-1. Import LiteLLM and its dependencies - Create a new file (e.g., hello-litellm.py) and start by importing the necessary Python modules:
+1. Import LiteLLM and its dependencies - create a new file (e.g., hello-litellm.py) and start by importing the necessary Python modules:

 import os